kelvin1020/parallel_test/README.md

-# parallel_test
+# test_codes

-A test for parallel test
+Some test codes:

+1. Multi core test

+2. Prime calculation test

+to be continued....